gabrielstellini/arduino-ambient-light/README.md

 3) Download and run the provided compiled exe (or compile and run in the Processing environment).
 The program should show a box with the average colour detected on-screen

 4) [Optional] Add the exe as a shortcut in the startup directory and hide the window

-### Credits

- Rajarshi Roy and James Bruce for some of the code